-- -On the basis of the rules of procedure of the JWG, approved on the first technical meeting in November 2019, the JWG steers the programming phase and ensures the quality and effectiveness of the preparation of the Programme and has the overall responsibility for organization of dialogues with relevant stakeholders, feeding in the results of national consultations. - -In September 2020 via written procedure the Territorial Analysis for Republic of Bulgaria Republic of Serbia Cross-border Area including the SWOT analysis and conclusions was approved and a mandate has been given to the Managing Authority and National Authority to elaborate and present proposal for the Intervention logic. - -At the Second meeting in December 2020 the Intervention Logic was approved and a mandate has been given to the Managing Authority and National Authority to elaborate and present proposal for Programme document. - -In the middle of September 2021 via online meeting the First draft of the Interreg VI-A IPA Bulgaria Serbia Programme (sections related with programme strategy territorial needs and potentials, objectives and priorities of the programme, indicative actions, communication measures) was approved. - -On 21st of March 2022 the full draft of the programme was presented for discussion by JWG.
+-On the basis of the rules of procedure of the JWG, approved on the first technical meeting in November 2019, the JWG steers the programming phase and ensures the quality and effectiveness of the preparation of the Programme and has the overall responsibility for organization of dialogues with relevant stakeholders, feeding in the results of national consultations.

+-In September 2020 via written procedure the Territorial Analysis including SWOT and conlcusions was approved and a mandate has been given to the responsible bodies to elaborate and present proposal for the Intervention logic.

+-At the Second meeting in December 2020 the Intervention Logic was approved and a mandate has been given to the responsible bodies to elaborate and present proposal for Programme document.

+-In the middle of September 2021 via online meeting the First draft of the Programme was approved.

+-On 21st of March 2022 the full draft of the programme was presented to the JWG.

-Task force (TF) on the elaboration of the Integrated territorial strategy for the CBC region
+Task force on the elaboration of the Integrated territorial strategy for the CBC region

 For the purpose of implementation of PO 5, the Managing Authority and National Authority, supported the local stakeholders for the elaboration of a territorial strategy for integrated measures.
 A Task Force (TF) was established representing all relevant regional and local authorities and bodies, as well as other local stakeholders related to the preparation and implementation of the strategy (pursuant to Art.
 29 of the CPR).
-The main responsibility of the TF is to colaborate with Consultant during the elaboration of the Integrated territorial strategy under PO5 "Europe closer to citizens" and to feed in results of dialogues with relevant stakeholders, databases, expert positions etc. The first draft of the Strategy has been published for consultations on 8th of June 2021.
+The main responsibility of the TF is to collaborate with Consultant during the elaboration of the Integrated territorial strategy under PO5 "Europe closer to citizens" and to feed in results of dialogues with relevant stakeholders, databases, expert positions etc. The first draft of the Strategy has been published for consultations on 8th of June 2021.